 Q: Can someone else complete my application for me?

 A: Absolutely not.
 As a college student (above the age of 18, and legally an adult), it is expected that you will take complete responsibility for your personal affairs.
 Additionally, our office has high expectations that the students who are to be accepted into the Study Away Program are mature, responsible individuals.
 Thus, we expect that all applicants will take care of completing and submitting each aspect of their own application (and acceptance materials) accurately and on time.

 Q: When are the deadlines to apply?

-A: The deadlines typically fall during the 3rd week of September for spring applicants and the last week of February (or first week of March) for summer and fall applicants.
-A few of our programs have early deadlines for the spring semester, such as the UARC and NABA programs Exact deadlines for each program and term can be found on each program's brochure page on our website.
+A: The deadlines typically fall during the middle of February for Summer, Fall, and National Student Exchange and late April for the following Spring.
+Short Course deadlines are in the Fall.
+A few of our programs, like Jefferson Rome Semester have early decision deadlines for the spring semester.
+Exact deadlines for each program and term can be found on each program's brochure page on our website.
 There are no excuses for tardiness – if your application is incomplete after the deadline has passed, your application will not be considered.
 If you are ever unsure of your deadline, just ask us and we will help you!

 Q: Do I need to schedule an appointment with the Study Abroad Office?

 A: Yes!
 Meeting with the Director or Coordinator for Study Away is a mandatory part of the application process.
 If you are applying to study abroad and you have not yet scheduled an appointment, please make sure you do so before the deadline.